LACMIP/emu/docs/_documentation/imaging.md

    Delete | Once your files have successfully copied to Google Drive (save the last 10 mins of your shift for this task), delete the originals from the _Pictures_ folder before leaving. **Do not delete them until every file has been uploaded.**
    Shut Down | When your imaging shift is complete, replace the lens cap and dust cover on the camera and turn off the lights.
 Because this is a shared workstation, please keep it tidy!

-::warning:: Please handle all imaging equipement wtih care.
-It can be difficult to clean and very costly to replace.
-In particular, do not touch the glass on the camera lens.
+:warning: Handle all imaging equipment with care.
+The cameras and lenses are difficult to clean and costly to replace.
+Never remove the lenses from the cameras or touch the glass on either lens.
 {: .notice--warning}

 # Macrophotography

-Close-up ("macro" photography of small specimens (fossils that are <1" at their greatest dimension), as well as more detailed images of larger specimens, can be captured using the Canon EOS 5D Mark III DSLR camera paired with a Canon MP-E 65mm f/2.8 1-5x macro lens and a Cognysis StackShot macro rail.
+Photographing small specimens and taking detailed images of larger specimens requires a more involved and time-consuming workflow.
+These images are acquired using a Canon EOS 5D Mark III DSLR camera paired with a Canon MP-E 65mm f/2.8 1-5x macro lens and a Cognysis StackShot macro rail.
+A [guide to macrophotography](https://drive.google.com/file/d/1VsrV8OBMxUAjes_QLagHZisrnTrAbwyv/view?usp=sharing) was developed for LACMIP's Fossil Insect PEN (2017-2020).

-The [guide to macrophotography](https://drive.google.com/file/d/1VsrV8OBMxUAjes_QLagHZisrnTrAbwyv/view?usp=sharing) developed for LACMIP's Fossil Insect PEN (2017-2020) outlines how to photograph our smallest specimens.
+Addiontally, the museum's Keyence microscope can be accesssed by appointment if very high-quality imagery is needed to fulfill research requests.
+Access to this equipment is controlled by the [Entomology](https://nhm.org/research-collections/departments/entomology) division.

 # Saving
 ## File Names